gramlogic/essays/ior/intro.md

 What this means, to be clear, is that the relevant conflict is not between Trump and reality, but between two conflicting systems of text, both of which claim to be non-fiction.
 That is, both of which claim to have a special, privileged relationship to reality that authorizes their designation as non-fiction.
 This special relationship is what makes a reckoning possible, and moments of reckoning are what ultimately distinguish fact from fiction.
 Thus both side await the reckoning.
+Thus, both sides agree on this framing, and disagree only about which is which.

 So again, how will it occur?

-* Need to say more about the strategy: our system for designating authority depends largely on this record of what happened.
-It is absolutely possible to take over the world by changing what people believe to be true about it.

-Perhaps an objective world remains indifferent, but no one knows about it, and the fictional world succeeds in attaining the authority of non-fiction.
-This position might be tenable if the conflict in question truly was one between fiction and reality itself.

-As in the Borges story, however, to frame the conflict this way is to adopt the perspective of someone who has already accepted one system of texts as the true representative of reality.

-To succumb to this temptation is to misconstrue conflict.
-This is to make a mistake about what is in conflict.

-Here, as in Borges's story, it is worth pointing out that is only by speaking from the perspective of the readership and believers of one of these systems that allows the conflict to be framed as fiction vs. reality.
-Of course, this framing operates regardless of which system of texts one accords the status of non-fiction.
-Thus, both sides agree on this framing, and disagree only about which is which.

-* Authority is something that is judged from the perspective of a subject.
-* When we talk about texts we are talking about language.

- conflict between a fictional world and the real world, but a conflict between two systems of text, _both_ of which claim to be nonfiction.

-Both promote their own narrative of reckoning.

-Here we should note that a conflict between fiction and non-fiction is slightly different from a conflict between fiction and reality itself.

-Again, it is only those speaking from the perspective of the readership and believers of the publications that have traditionally been accorded the status of non-fiction---admittedly, a sympathetic view---who describe the conflict

- texts that we can say the conflict is between fiction and reality. , but we still have a conflict between two systems of texts.

- One fictional world can overthrow another, but a fictional world cannot overthrow a non-fictional one---and this is the primary law of the non-fictional world.
-If it were to be violated we would discover, like Borges's protagonists, that the governing principles of the world do not distinguish between fiction and non-fiction.

-*

-not under the jurisdiction of a human arbitrator, but is measured instead by their relationship to actual events and phenomena.
-But without some proof or consequences there is no "correction."

-Otherwise, if it is possible on a grand

-The texts of non-fiction have a special relation to real events and facts and cannot be adulterated.
-Note that this relies on reckoning--this is the key that distinguishes between the two stories.
-The anything possible of fiction and the anchored texts of non-fiction.

-So the conflict really is not between reality and fiction, but between fiction and non-fiction.
-Two systems of texts.
-And both claim to be true.
-Like the Borges story, it is not the real world that is invaded, but one system of texts that takes over another.

-If we skip reckoning, reality maybe doesn't care, but also fiction can do anything.

-So the correction narrative turns out to be the key that distinguishes between these two stories.
-Therefore, we should look at what it really claims.
-Key to understanding it is to say what "failure" means.

 Does it mean the failure of Trump's political goals?
 Surely not.
 After all, he was elected to the presidency.

 Does it mean the eventual demonstration of falsity of some portion of his claims?
+  * Does this rely on persuasion?
+Of whom?
+Consensus?
+Majority?
+  * Consider conspiracy theory phenomenon--exactly at the heart of the problem.

+Is it, as Ayn Rand suggests in Atlas Shrugged, a process of natural selection?

+---

+A correction of the kind discussed above might mean the discovery of evidence that makes the fiction unsustainable.
+But only a passing familiarity with the conspiracy cult that surrounded Trump should be enough to demonstrate that nearly any belief can be sustained in the face of nearly any evidence, provided there is sufficient will.
+Theories that make predictions that don't come to pass are quick to adapt.

 This is a more reasonable interpretation, but in this case, we should attend to the details of how this demonstration is supposed to occur, and who is supposed to arbitrate the conflict.
 Trump's opponents are convinced already.
 Is the idea that Trump's supporters themselves would be persuaded by some overwhelming show of evidence?
 Who could still imagine there was any such guarantee?
 ...
 A correction of the kind discussed above might mean the discovery of evidence that makes the fiction unsustainable.
 But only a passing familiarity with the conspiracy cult that surrounded Trump should be enough to demonstrate that nearly any belief can be sustained in the face of nearly any evidence, provided there is sufficient will.
 Theories that make predictions that don't come to pass are quick to adapt.

 Another possibility is an empirical, near-Darwinian (Randian) interpretation, in which the adherents of one theory or another are eliminated through a process of natural selection.
 Wild as this seems, it appears to be playing out in the current vaccination wars.
 Yet, there is no natural law that guarantees that the negative consequences of a person's decisions would be confined to the person who made the decision.
 Far from it---as the similar study of global warming very clearly indicates, the behavior of a significant majority could eliminate all of us.
 If this is what is meant by reality asserting itself then it is small comfort.
 Clearly it would be preferable not to run this experiment at scale.

 even worse: no correlation to survival-- What is the ant's theory of gravity?
 Or a negative correlation: an incorrect belief that makes survival more likely.

-In this case a "correction" means that there is a special relationship between non-fiction and reality that guarantees a correction.
+What if identity is more important than survival?
+Or, conversely that giving up identity is a worse kind of death.

 In this scenario, there is no